-Travel across Asia with the best Indonesian movies to watch now.
-These movies set in Indonesia are sure to take you there and teach you more.
+Travel across Asia with the best Indonesian movies to watch right now, sure to teach you more and transport you there.

-Having lived in Depok for a little under a year, we had to watch all of the great movies about Indonesia before moving there.
+Having lived in Depok for a little under a year, we watched all of the great movies about Indonesia before moving there.

-While living in West Java, students would always share their favorite Indonesian legends, especially about ghosts like the Kuntilanak.
+While settling into West Javan life, students would always share their favorite Indonesian legends, especially about ghosts like the Kuntilanak.

 Besides terrifying and thriller films, many of the movies set in Indonesia are dark and intense.
 Some are hard to watch.

-While these Indonesian documentaries can be tougher to watch, they bring awareness and educate us while also respectfully addressing the families affected.
+While even the best Indonesian films can be tougher to watch, they bring awareness and educate us while also respectfully addressing the families affected.

 On the lighter side, many Indonesian movies incorporate superheroes, teen romance, and magic.